stichtingoumaima/Pillow/README.md

 ```

 ### Downloading
 When you run the client `revision.txt` will be automatically downloaded into a new folder in the current directory called `output`.
 That contains everything necessary for the server setup.

 **Make sure to set the correct path in downloaded config files or copy them to the server working directory.**

-### Server
+### Server Setup
-Make a file `config.json` for the server config, yes the filename is important.
+Make a file `config.json` for the server config.
+Yes, the filename is important.

 ```json
 {